 Home Delivered Meals

 Reimbursement for meals must not exceed the set rate.
 The provider uses the PA to bill for services after the meals have been delivered.
-The PA is released upon completion and submission of the Assistive Devices and Medical Supplies form and the approved POC or POC revision by the support coordinator.

 Providers may span date bill for up to a two week supply of meals.